-If you are of Aboriginal and Torres Strait Islander descent, it is important that you have regular eye tests with an eye health professional.
-If you have diabetes, make sure to have an eye test once a year or as recommended by your eye health professional.
+If you are of Aboriginal and Torres Strait Islander descent, it is important that you have regular checks with an eye health professional.
+If you have diabetes, you should have your eyes checked once a year or as recommended by your eye health professional.

-A low cost spectacle scheme is available for people of Aboriginal and Torres Strait Islander people in Victoria through participating optometrists.
+In Victoria, a low cost spectacle scheme (VASS – the Victorian Aboriginal Subsidised Spectacles Scheme) is available through participating optometrists for people who identify as Aboriginal and Torres Strait Islander .
 For more information, visit the website of the Australian College of Optometry.